EXCERPTS

 No answer.

-Brooke contacted the CNN office.
+Brooke called the CNN office.

 “Do you know what’s going on here?”
 I asked.